gitit36/between-the-lines/README.md

 ***Web application to render more transparent and approachable privacy policies.
 Functionalities include privacy policy summarization, similarity analysis, readability score, and topic modeling.***

+In a nutshell, a user can type in the url/name of the website in order to analyse the privacy policies.

 ## Problem
 **Privacy policies are filled with jargon and are not made for the average user.**
 > 65% of personal data will be covered under a privacy regulation by 2023 (Gartner Inc.)